alykat/snowzilla-traffic/README.md

 convert -background white -alpha remove -layers optimize-plus -delay 15x60 -resize 800 *.png -loop 0 filmstrip.gif
 ```

 Then I brought the GIF into PhotoShop to crop out the Google Maps controls.
-I probably could have also done this with ImageMagick, but this was the speediest way I knew off the top of my head to it.
+I probably also could have done this with ImageMagick, but PhotoShop was the speediest/simplest way to do it at the time.